-major ocoro

-Number of customers 5

-Segment target revenue \$ 1.7 million
+Number of customers 5 Segment target revenue \$1.7 million

-Major Users (or Large Users) are an extension of our Industrial segment.
-They typically have separately identifiable assets and/or connection requirements.
-Each large user has its own Price Code since the pricing to them is unique due to the dedicated assets usually employed to supply them.
-Despite being coded individually the users remain connected to an electricity retailer and therefore under our standard UoSA.
+Major Users (or Large Users) typically have separately identifiable assets and/or connection requirements.
+Each Large User has its own Price Code since the pricing to them is unique due to the dedicated assets usually employed to supply them.
+Despite being coded individually the users remain connected to an electricity retailer and therefore are covered by our standard UoSA.